HAVE YOU ALWAYS WANTED A FULLER BEARD?

-Is a beard hair transplant procedure painful?
+Is a beard transplant procedure painful?

 Not really.
 The process that’s used to extract the hair from the donor site during beard transplant surgery doesn’t require any incision, since the hairs are removed individually.
 There may be a little bit of discomfort when the surgeon implants the hairs, but nothing that would be considered very painful.
-In fact, most patients do not report any pain from their beard implant, and they can achieve the fullness they desire after only one session.
+In fact, most patients do not report any pain from their beard implant, and they can achieve the fullness they desire after only one transplant session.

 Are there any risks or side effects?

 The two main risks with a beard hair transplant are infection and scarring, but they are very rare providing you seek out a reputable surgeon who has a lot of experience with performing the procedure.
-You should also ensure you carefully follow any aftercare instructions your doctor gives you to successfully recover from beard surgery.
+You should also ensure you carefully follow any aftercare instructions your doctor gives you to successfully recover from your beard surgery.